sean-hut/contributor-agreement/README.md

 ## Overview

-This contributor agreement template is a supplement for a projects license.
+This contributor agreement template is a compliment for a projects license to be signed by contributors.
 It covers copyright assignment and patent licensing of contributions made by contributors.

 ## Copyright Assignment